open-amt-cloud-toolkit/mps/docs/index.md

 2. **Remote Provisioning Server (RPS)** - A microservice that activates Intel&reg; AMT-based platforms using pre-defined profiles and connects them to the MPS for manageability use cases
 3. **Remote Provisioning Client (RPC)** - A lightweight client application that communicates with the RPS server to activate Intel&reg; AMT

+In addition to the three core modules, ActivEdge provides extras such as tutorials, including a UI Toolkit tutorial.
+The UI Toolkit allows developers to add manageability features to a console with prebuilt React components.

 ## ActivEdge Setup

 ### Build and Deploy Microservices Locally